simonsmith/stylelint-selector-bem-pattern/README.md

 ## Usage

-Add it to your stylelint config `plugins` array, then add `"selector-bem-pattern"` to your rules, specifying your postcss-bem-linter settings as the primary option.
+Add it to your stylelint config `plugins` array, then add `"/selector-bem-pattern"` to your rules, specifying your postcss-bem-linter settings as the primary option.

 Even though postcss-bem-linter has the default setting of `{ preset: 'suit' }`, this plugin has